Club History

 encourage good fellowship amongst members and other Clubs.

-The 1973 there were 57 members.
+In 1973 there were 57 members.
 Most were couples with the husbands often the handlers and wives supporting as workers, providing meals and drinks.
 In those days the emphasis was on the dogs' ability to hunt independently.
 The birds were thrown by hand.
 Jenny Brendish and Beryl Reekie spent some time watching the trial and knitting.
 They often accurately tipped who was the winner.
 There were a few lady handlers too including Glenice McClure, Peg Malcolm, Marie Ewen and Barbara Kempin.

 In those days quite a few children of members attended.
 Older ones helped and younger ones played.
 Things got a bit busy one time when kids set fire to the grass and the wiring under a car was melted!
-Paddy, founding member remembers the Club's first trial held near Armadale.
+Paddy, a founding member, remembers the Club's first trial held near Armadale.
 It was a very wet day and people gathered round the campfire to dry off.
 They had set fire to a large fallen tree so all could fit around it.
 The barbecued chops were flavoured with hail stones!
 Campfires were a feature of trials in those days.
-After the

-trial, everyone gathered round to chat and have a few drinks.
+After the trial, everyone gathered round to chat and have a few drinks.
 One of the highlights was an act put on by Marie Ewen, who was very influential in helping the Club to become affiliated with the CAWA.
 She participated very successfully in trials with her dogs, especially RTCh Casray Sunshine, judged many important trials and gave good advice to newcomers.
-Several nervous handlers said they felt confident when Marie judged as she gave
+Several nervous handlers said they felt confident when Marie judged as she gave people the feeling she wanted them to do well.
+At campfire gatherings, she was famous for her performance of “ The Three hats”.

 Paddy was on the Committee for many years and also ran the training classes for several years.
 He generously donated the money so the Club could buy a caravan.